SystemsApproach/tcpcc/algorithm.rst

 compare this trace with that given in :numref:`Figure %s
 <fig-trace1>`, where fast retransmit was not implemented—the long
-periods during which the congestion window stays flat and no packets are sent has been eliminated.
+periods during which the congestion window stays flat and no packets are sent have been eliminated.
 In general, this technique is able to eliminate about half of the coarse-grained timeouts on a typical TCP connection, resulting in roughly a 20% improvement in the throughput over what could otherwise have been achieved.
 Notice, however, that